The Singleton

 ---

-HALFTIME.
-Monroe sat alone in the locker room.
-Coach-7 ran a halftime analysis it had prepared without asking.
+At halftime Monroe sat alone in the locker room.
+Coach-7 ran an analysis it had prepared without being asked.

 "The data."